SMSF Custodian Bare Trust Deed

 4. Binding Nomination only – updates SMSF Deed as well

-5. Product Disclosure Statement only – fully compliant with budget
+5. Product Disclosure Statement only – fully compliant with the Commonsealth budget

 Other SMSF updates